akinahmet/AWS-Cheat-Sheet/README.md

 - Write 'yes'
 - And we connected from our computer to our EC2💪

-### Use Cloudformation to create an EC2 instance
-- Go to AWS console page
-- Create a template on your local machine.
-Click [here](https://docs.aws.amazon.com/quicksight/latest/APIReference/API_CreateTemplate.html) for more details of template creating.
-- At AWS Consol Click on **services** and search for Cloudformation.
-- You are at Cloudformation main dashboard
-- Click on **Create Stack**
-- Select "Template is ready" (assuming we created a template above)
-- Select "Upload a template file" and upload your template (If you have already a template in AWS S3 you can choose Amazon S3 URL)
-- Click on **Next** and enter a Stack name
-- Click on **Next**
-- Now you don't need to set 'Configure stack options'
-- Review and click **Create Stack**

 ## AWS IAM (Identity & Access Management)